 - ORAS: After defeating Young Couple Lois & Hal in Sea Mauville (rematch), you have a 10% chance of receiving a Destiny Knot.
 Otherwise, you can get it from a fan in any Contest Hall after completing a Master Rank contest.

-This item has an improved function in Generation VI: If you have either parent hold it when breeding, the offspring will inherit five IVs total from both parents.
+This item has an improved function since Generation VI: If you have either parent hold it when breeding, the offspring will inherit five IVs total from both parents.
 This is random, so really you just have to slap on the Destiny Knot and breed a bunch of Pokémon until it inherits the 5 IVs you want.

 Neither the Destiny Knot nor the Power items stack, so don't try!